OurCodeBase/Docx/android-kali-gui/README.md

 ```shell
 wget https://raw.githubusercontent.com/harsh7i/Docx/main/android-kali-gui/install-x.sh && chmod +x install-x
 ```

+Now you can execute the script file with `./install-x.sh` or `bash install-x.sh` commamds.

 <hr />
 It may take too much time.
 After sometime it will ask you for Keyboard Layout. <br><br>